syncfusion-content/blazor-docs/blazor/file-upload/validation.md

 ---
 layout: post
 title: Validation in Blazor File Upload Component | Syncfusion
-description: Checkout and learn here all about Validation in Syncfusion Blazor File Upload component and much more.
+description: Checkout and learn here all about validation in Syncfusion Blazor File Upload component, its elements and more.
 platform: Blazor
 control: File Upload
 documentation: ug